rogervinas/contract-testing-with-pact/README.md

 For the "Sample API Client" we will use [Kotlin](https://kotlinlang.org/) and [Ktor client](https://ktor.io/docs/create-client.html).

-To define the `POST /thing` endpoint we specify the following "pact":
+To define `POST /thing` endpoint we specify the following "pact":

 ```kotlin
 @ExtendWith(PactConsumerTestExt::class)